Desire (ship)

-The Desire was the 120 ton flagship Thomas Cavendish built for his highly successful 1586–1588 circumnavigation of the globe.
-The Desire was only the third ship to circumnavigate the globe after the Victoria of Ferdinand Magellan (journey completed by Juan Sebastián Elcano) and the Golden Hind of Francis Drake.
-After this expedition Cavendish was knighted by Queen Elizabeth I of England who was invited to a dinner aboard the Desire.
+Desire was the 120 ton flagship Thomas Cavendish built for his highly successful 1586–1588 circumnavigation of the globe.
+Desire was only the third ship to circumnavigate the globe after Victoria of Ferdinand Magellan (journey completed by Juan Sebastián Elcano) and Golden Hind of Francis Drake.
+After this expedition Cavendish was knighted by Queen Elizabeth I of England who was invited to a dinner aboard Desire.

 Thomas Eldred who sailed with Thomas Cavendish in the 1586–1588 voyage of circumnavigation had three paintings on an over-mantel.
 A ship, a globe with inscriptions noting the voyage and, a portrait of Thomas Eldred holding navigational instruments.
-It is believed the painting of the ship is most likely the Desire.
+It is believed the painting of the ship is most likely Desire.
 The mantel is currently in owned by the Christchurch Mansion.